Former administrative divisions of Romania: Ținuturi: 1938–1940

 As a part of King Carol II's administrative reform of August 14, 1938, 10 regions (ținuturi) were created, which each included several of the existing 71 counties.
-The counties were preserved as administrative units, but the marrow of their prerogatives was conveyed to the news regions.
+The counties were preserved as administrative units, but most of their responsibilities were transferred to the new regions.
 Each region was headed by a regional governor (Rezident Regal), who supervised the county prefects, and each region had a regional council.
 The regional governor was appointed directly by the King.

 The aim of the new regions was to connect poorer and richer counties and to break up the historical regions (Bessarabia, Bukovina, Transylvania etc.).
 However, the old regionalisms continued under the new brand (e.g. Transylvanian regionalism in Ținutul Mureș and Bukovinian regionalism in Ținutul Suceava).

 The new regions were short-lived: all regions but Ținutul Olt and Ținutul Timiș had lost territory in September 1940, following the cession of Bessarabia and Northern Bukovina to the USSR, the Second Vienna Award and the Treaty of Craiova.
 After the fall of Carol II's personal regime (the so-called royal dictatorship) on September 6, 1940, the Ținuturi Timiș, Mureș, Mării, Dunărea de Jos, Prut and Suceava were restructured on September 16, 1940.
-All the regions were abolished only a couple of days latter, on September 22, 1940.
+All the regions were abolished only a couple of days later, on September 22, 1940.

 According to the Official Journal of August 14, 1938, the 10 regions and their capitals were the following:

 Several regions had been given other names in the draft version of the Law (mentioned between brackets).
 All regions were named after rivers, except Ținutul Mării, i.e. the (Black) Sea Region, and Ținutul Bucegi, called after the Bucegi Mountains.